top of page

 Physical computing device

-I led mechanical R&D for a new physical computing device that would interface with Chibitronics’ paper circuit ecosystem.
+I led physical design for a new interactive computing device that would interface with an EdTech company’s paper circuit ecosystem.
 The goal was to create a product that was intuitive for children, robust enough for classrooms, and affordable for teachers—while solving reliability issues of previous products.

 I developed concept sketches to explore mechanisms and form factors, with a focus on usability, reliability, child ergonomics, classroom safety, and a friendly, approachable aesthetic.